 Jesse Abing, PhD, Chief Learning Officer, Lingo Live

-Compensation and benefits count for a lot, but the biggest factor is whether the worker feels appreciated and valued.
-How can companies ensure that?
-An exploration of new thinking on subjects including healthy feedback, public recognition, and a sense of mission and purpose on the job.
+Compensation counts for a lot, but the biggest factor is whether the worker feels appreciated and valued.
+An exploration of new thinking on subjects including healthy feedback, public recognition, a new generation of benefits, and a sense of mission and purpose on the job.

 Lydia Dishman, Reporter, Fast Company

 Christopher Rotolo, Vice President, Global Talent Management & OD, PepsiCo

 Alex Seiler, Senior Director, Global HR Business Partner, WeWork

 Darja Gutnick, CEO, Co-founder, Bunch

 How to build a corporate reputation that can withstand business cycles, industry disruption—and mistakes.
 What lessons can be learned from how companies that have managed crises and survived?
 How can leaders decide to take a public stand on issues that could be seen as political?
 Our experts and industry leaders explore the keys to building durable bonds with employees, customers and community members.